darrenmessenger/simon-game/README.md

 Every other aspect of the site has been tested as described below.

 ### Responsive Testing
-I utilised Bootstrap so that the whole site would be resposive on different platforms.
+I utilised Bootstrap so that the whole site would be responsive on different platforms.

 On a large screen the full navigation menu is displayed and the game appears next to the about section.
 The map of my location appears next to the contact form.